-Preliminary Exams in February are an opportunity for students to experience the final DP Examinations in as realistic a setting as possible.
-We aim to identify students who are not ready for the DP examinations at the end of DP1.
-In exceptional cases where teachers have serious doubts about the student's ability to obtain the IB Diploma after the Preliminary Exams, parents will be fully informed of the risks involved.
-In consultation with the school, the student may be withdrawn from the May examination session.
+Preliminary exams in february are an opportunity for students to experience the final DP examinations in as realistic a setting as possible.
+We aim to identify students who are not ready for the DP examinations at the end of DP 1.
+In exceptional cases where teachers have serious doubts about the student's ability to obtain the IB diploma after the preliminary exams, parents will be fully informed of the risks involved.
+In consultation with the school, parents may choose to withdraw their child from the may examination session.

-Conditions for awarding the Diploma (at the end of DP2)
+Conditions for awarding the Diploma (at the end of DP 2)

-All assessment components for each of the six subjects and the additional IB Diploma requirements must be completed in order to qualify for the award of the IB Diploma.
+All assessment components for each of the six subjects and the additional IB diploma requirements must be completed in order to qualify for the award of the IB diploma.